dstanesc/FluidPatterns/doc/data-services.md

     "encoding": "base64"
 }
 ```
-which decoded points to the actual `minimumSequenceNumber` and `sequenceNumber`:
+which decoded reveals to the actual `minimumSequenceNumber` and `sequenceNumber` of the current snapshot, however de-contextualized:

 ```json
 {